-Research has also shown that 89% of organisations that employ people with disabilities identify positive benefits, 61% report increased workplace morale, 49% indicate an increased ability to fill skill gaps and 42% report increased productivity.
+Regarding employment, research has shown that 89% of organisations that employ people with disabilities identify positive benefits, 61% report increased workplace morale, 49% indicate an increased ability to fill skill gaps and 42% report increased productivity.

 Of employees with disabilities, 90% record productivity rates equal to or greater than other workers and 86% have average or superior attendance records.